deniskyashif/blog/content/posts/csharp-channels-part-3.md

 }
 ```

-We perform a depth first traversal of the folder and its subfolders and write each file name we enounter to the output channel.
+We perform a depth-first traversal of the folder and its subfolders and write each file name we encounter to the output channel.
 When we're done with the traversal, we mark the channel as complete so the consumer (the next stage) knows when to stop reading from it.

 ### Stage 1 - Keep the Source Files